MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _Executing mkdir Factbot_

-1. Type “cd Factbot” in the TERMINAL window, and hit the **enter** key on your keyboard to navigate to the new Factbot folder.
+1. Type "cd Factbot" in the terminal window, and press the **Enter** key on your keyboard to navigate to the new Factbot folder.

     ![Executing cd Factbot](Images/vs-cd-factbot.png)

     _Executing cd Factbot_

-1. Type “code .” [the word code, followed by a space and period) and hit the **enter** key on your keyboard to open VS Code in your new folder location.
+1. Type “code .” (the word code, followed by a space and period) and hit the **enter** key on your keyboard to open VS Code in your new folder location.

     ![Opening a new instance of Visual Studio Code](Images/vs-code-dot.png)